Texas Cease-and-Desist Attorneys

 What Should You Do If You Receive a Cease-and-Desist Letter?

 If you receive a cease-and-desist letter, don’t panic, and don’t ignore it – even if you think its contents are unfounded.
-Instead, consult with an experienced civil or business litigation attorney.
+Instead, consult with an experienced cease-and-desist attorney in Texas.

 Your attorney will also counsel you to avoid retaliating after receiving a demand letter, such as taking your grievances to social media.
 Any response can be “discoverable”, meaning it can used as evidence against you should the matter end up in litigation.